phytec/phytec-cheatsheets/README.rst

 - This framework should be a platform for discussion and continuous improvement.
 - You can push a branch and open a pull-request for a change.
 - Add a signed-off-by to your commits.
-Use ``git commit -s ...`` when commiting changes.
+Use ``git commit -s ...`` when committing changes.

+.. _start coding:
 Start coding
 ------------